Regentis Biomaterials

 Venture Round in 2004

-Beta-O2 Technologies Ltd. is a biomedical company based in Rosh HaAyin, Israel, established in 2004.
-The company specializes in the development of innovative implantable bioreactors, particularly the ßAir Bio-artificial Pancreas, aimed at treating type 1 diabetes (T1D).
-This device addresses significant challenges associated with islet transplantation, such as the need for lifelong immunosuppressive therapy and the deterioration of islet functionality due to inadequate oxygen supply.
-The ßAir device is designed for minimally invasive implantation and aims to provide patients with essential pancreatic hormones in the correct ratio, effectively reducing reliance on insulin injections and minimizing the risk of hypoglycemic episodes.
-Additionally, the bioreactor offers robust protection from the host immune system, thus eliminating the need for immunosuppressive drugs and preventing potential fatal immune reactions to transplanted cells.
-Beta-O2 Technologies is also working on the ßAir Bio-artificial Adrenal for treating adrenal insufficiency and stress-related disorders.
+Beta-O2 Technologies Ltd. is a biomedical company based in Rosh HaAyin, Israel, specializing in the development of implantable bioreactors.
+The company designs the ßAir Bio-artificial Pancreas, aimed at treating and potentially curing type 1 diabetes (T1D).
+This innovative device addresses key challenges associated with islet cell transplantation, such as the need for lifelong immunosuppression and the declining functionality of transplanted cells due to inadequate oxygen supply.
+The ßAir, implanted through a minimally invasive procedure, creates a supportive environment for pancreatic islet cells, facilitating their growth and function.
+By providing oxygen proactively to the contained cells and ensuring full immune protection, the device allows patients to avoid insulin injections and reduces the risk of diabetes-related complications.
+Additionally, Beta-O2 Technologies is working on the ßAir Bio-artificial Adrenal to address adrenocortical insufficiency and related stress disorders.

 GeneGrafts